veerajxcode/chooseyourbestsellingproducts/README.md

 | [Veeraj Yadav](mailto:veer.sservices@gmail.com)        |  @veerajxcode   |

 ## Features

-1.**Customizable Product Grid Layout:** Configure the number of columns and rows, and customize the information displayed (image, title, price, view button).
+1. **Customizable Product Grid Layout**: Configure the number of columns and rows, and customize the information displayed (image, title, price, view button).

-2.**Automatic Product Display:** Fetch and display WooCommerce's top-selling products from the past week using WooCommerce's API.
+2. **Automatic Product Display**: Fetch and display WooCommerce's top-selling products from the past week using WooCommerce's API.

-3.**Manual Product Selection:** Choose specific products manually with a fast-loading product dropdown featuring search large catalogs.
+3. **Manual Product Selection**: Choose specific products manually with a fast-loading product dropdown featuring search for large catalogs.

-4.**Real-Time Preview:** Make changes in the Gutenberg editor and see updates in real-time.
+4. **Real-Time Preview**: Make changes in the Gutenberg editor and see updates in real-time.

-5.**Responsive Design:** Built with Bootstrap, ensuring the grid looks great on all devices.
+5. **Responsive Design**: Built with Bootstrap, ensuring the grid looks great on all devices.

 ## Getting Started :clipboard: